-2.0.1 In 2011/12, there were 35 children referred to the service for adoption.
-Of these, 16 were from Central Bedfordshire and 19 from Bedford Borough.
-This compares to 29 children in 2010/2011 (17 of whom were from Central Bedfordshire and 12 from Bedford Borough).
+2.0.1 In 2012/2013, there were 98 children referred to the service for adoption.
+Of these, 53 were from Central Bedfordshire and 45 from Bedford Borough.
+This compares to 35 children in 2011/2012 (16 of whom were from Central Bedfordshire and 19 from Bedford Borough) and is an increase of 280%, reflecting the significant changes in the number and age of children becoming looked after in both councils.

-2.0.2 During 2011/12 a further 75 looked after children were referred for permanence planning, where the primary plan was long-term fostering or permanency by way of a Special Guardianship Order or Residence Order.
-29 children were from Central Bedfordshire and 36 children were from Bedford Borough.
+2.0.2 During 2012/2013 a further 56 looked after children were referred for permanence planning, where the primary plan was long-term fostering or permanency by way of a Special Guardianship Order or Residence Order.
+30 children were from Central Bedfordshire and 26 children were from Bedford Borough.
+This is a reduction from the 75 referrals in 2011/2012.